pikapods/docs.pikapods.com/manage/backup.md

 1. Add new empty pod and enable [database](/manage/database) and [file access](/manage/files).
 2. Stop this empty pod.
 Data in this pod will be removed.
-3. In the database, remove all tables and import the SQL dump from the backup .
+3. In the database, remove all tables and import the SQL dump from the backup.
 4. Using SFTP, put back all the files.
 Remove any existing files in the process.
 5. Start the new pod and check the [logs](/manage/debug) for potential errors